lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     of 300 K for these atoms with no overall translational momentum (mom yes) nor rotational momentum (rot yes).

-    The fix ""nve" is applied to all atoms so that every atoms position is recalculated every timestep.
+    The fix "nve" is applied to all atoms so that all atom positions are recalculated every timestep.

     A Berendsen thermostat is applied to the atoms of the group carbon_mid only.
 The "fix_modify myber" ensures that the fix Berendsen uses the temperature of the group carbon_mid as an input, instead of the temperature of whole system.
-This is necessary to make sure that the frozen edges wont biase the temperature.
-Note that the atoms of the edges are not thermalised because their motion will be restrained in the next part of the input.
+This is necessary to make sure that the frozen edges won't bias the temperature.
+Note that the atoms of the edges do not need a thermostat because their motion will be restrained, see below.

 .. admonition:: Deal with semi-frozen system
     :class: info